QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-0.rst

-Revert to the standard VGA adapter: the ëcirrusí adapter will limit the maximum screen resolution to 1024x768 pixels, while the default VGA adapter allows for much higher resolutions (up to 2560x1600 pixels).
+Revert to the standard VGA adapter: the ‚Äòcirrus‚Äô adapter will limit the maximum screen resolution to 1024x768 pixels, while the default VGA adapter allows for much higher resolutions (up to 2560x1600 pixels).

 .. code:: console